eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

 bookshelf, I have probably scanned every book in it.
 This is why I appreciate [Goodreads][gr].
 Like many people I have been reading a lot less over the past ~5y, but since I made a Goodreads account earlier this year, I've read tens of books.
-I think what has helped is that now I'm reading in public.
+Reading in public has helped to motivate me.

 You may say reading in public is performative.
 I say reading in private is solipsistic.
-Consider the words of Dante, in [_De Monarchia_][mon]:
+Dante, in [_De Monarchia_][mon], writes:

 > All men on whom the Higher Nature has stamped the love of truth
 > should especially concern themselves in laboring for posterity, in